Liverpool to Edinburgh Mtb Adventure – 17th-22nd May 2020

 Yes, for example if part of the route is flooded, a diversion will be in force.

-– I’m planning on arriving in Bristol the night before, is there anywhere to camp/stay?
+– I’m planning on arriving in Liverpool the night before, is there anywhere to camp/stay?

 Of course!
 Get in touch with us when you book and we will strive to arrange any accommodation needs.
 We will produce an info sheet for spectators detailing the best viewing and meeting places en-route if required.